satpalsr/sdk/docs/server.md

 </td><td>

-A callback function called when the entity associated with the SimpleCharacterController updates its translation as it is attempting to move to a target coordinate.
+A callback function called when the entity associated with the SimpleCharacterController updates its position as it is attempting to move to a target coordinate.

 </td></tr>